-The orthorectification was undertaken with the CameraTransfor Python package \citep{gerum2019cameratransform}, while the calibration was conducted through the Computer Vision Toolbox for \ MatLab \citep{bouguet2004camera}.
-The process was limited to a portion of the ocean surface confined into a rectangle of about 95~m $\times$ 165~m, which, based on a visual assessment over samples of images, includes clearly visible floes.
-The resolution (i.e.\ pixel-to-metre conversion) was forced to 0.05~m, to ensure both a good object accuracy and capacity of determine small-scale features in sea ice \citep[in the order of tens of centimetres;][]{alberello2019brief}.
-A sample image and its orthorectified counterpart are showed in Figure~\ref{fig:persp_image}.
+Orthorectification is performed using the CameraTransform Python package \citep{gerum2019cameratransform}, while calibration is carried out with MATLAB’s Computer Vision Toolbox \citep{bouguet2004camera}.
+The process focused on a rectangular portion of the ocean surface, approximately 95\,m $\times$ 165\,m, selected based on a visual assessment to include clearly visible floes.
+The resolution (i.e., pixel-to-metre conversion) was set to 0.05\,m to ensure both high object accuracy and the ability to capture small-scale sea ice features \citep[in the order of tens of centimetres;][]{alberello2019brief}.
+A sample image and its orthorectified counterpart are shown in Fig.~\ref{fig:persp_image}a,b.

-A quality check after the orthorectification revealed that floe edges loosed sharpness with distance from the sensor (see upper band of Fig.~\ref{fig:persp_image}b).
-To avoid ambiguity in the far field and, thus, reduce the risk of detecting unrealistic floes, the workable portion of the orthorectified images was restricted to an area of about 60~m $\times$ 120~m close to the sensors (see area within the red rectangle in Fig.~\ref{fig:persp_image}b).
+Floe edges lose sharpness with distance from the sensor (see upper band of Fig.~\ref{fig:persp_image}b).
+To avoid ambiguity in the far field and, hence, reduce the risk of detecting unrealistic floes, the workable portion of the orthorectified images is determined by qualitatively assessing multiple images to identify where floe edges noticeably degrade.
+This effectively restricts the analysis to an area of about 60\,m $\times$ 120\,m close to the sensor (see area within the red rectangle in Fig.~\ref{fig:persp_image}b).